Skip to content

 session:

-For a support agent handling multiple chat channels (each agent has its own Discord bot):
+For a support agent handling multiple chat channels (each agent has its own Discord bot).
+Per-channel session isolation is automatic — no session block is needed:

 name: support-bot